How can I reduce employee turnover?

 Set accurate expectations

 If you want to reduce employee turnover, a successful business needs to set accurate expectations from the beginning.
+This includes understanding how to control labour turnover and how to fix high turnover rates.
 This means making sure that team understands their job description, what is expected of them, and what they can expect in return.

 It also means communicating clearly and regularly with employees about their progress and performance.
 If employees feel like they are not being treated fairly or that their work is not valued, they are more likely to leave.